mc51/Clipster-Desktop-Py/README.md

 ### Windows

 Download [`clipster.exe`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster.exe) from the latest Windows release and start it.
-To automatically start Clipster, open the current user's autostart folder by opening Explorer and typing `shell:startup`.
+To automatically start Clipster, open the current user's auto-start folder by opening Explorer and typing `shell:startup`.
 Copy `clipster.exe` there.

 ### MacOS